edeng23/binance-trade-bot/README.md

 If you are interested in running a Telegram bot, more information can be found at [Telegram's official documentation](https://core.telegram.org/bots).

-## Run
+### Run

 ```shell
 python -m binance_trade_bot
 ```

-### Docker
+## Docker

 Please remember that this is a fork.
-To maintain the security of your api key it relies on local builds.
+To maintain the security of your API key it relies on local builds.

-#### Build and run locally
+### Build and run locally
 1. Clone this git to a location of your choice:
 `git clone https://github.com/tntwist/binance-trade-bot tntwist-binance-trade-bot`
 2. Change to the directory:
 `cd tntwist-binance-trade-bot`
 3. Build the container locally (this may take a few minutes depending on your hardware):
 `docker build . -t tntwist-binance-trade-bot`
+4. Follow the steps in [Create user configuration](#create-user-configuration) to ensure you have created a `user.cfg` file in the directory created in step 2.
+If you have already done this, continue to step 5.
-4. Run docker-compose up
+5. Run docker-compose up
 `docker-compose up`

-To update, repeat steps 1 through 4.
-The commands above can also be added to a shell script to automate this process.
+To update, repeat steps 1 through 5.
+These commands can also be added to a shell script to automate the process.

-#### If you only want to start the SQLite browser
+### If you only want to start the SQLite browser

 ```shell
 docker-compose up -d sqlitebrowser